 Control of PrimeWest Health is vested in a Joint Powers Board of Directors, composed of two Commissioners from each member county (one active and one alternate).
-Each member of the Joint Powers Board of Directors is appointed by the County Commissioners of the county he or she represents.
+Each member of the Joint Powers Board of Directors is appointed by the County Commissioners of the county represented.